josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 - risk owner;
 - wording.

-A reporting system can technically function while still destroying information.
+A system can technically transmit information while destroying its meaning.

 For example:

 > **cannot reliably perform X**

-can travel upwards and emerge as:
+can become:

 > **minor opportunity to optimise X.**

-The crucial variable is not simply:

-> **Did information move?**

-It is:
+The test is:

-> **Did its meaning survive the journey, reach the person able to act, and produce a retested change?**
+> **Did its meaning survive the journey?**

 ---

-## 🧈 29.
-Measure governance friction
+## 33. 🧈 Measure Governance Friction

 Do not begin from:

-> regulation is restrictive.
+> **regulation is restrictive.**

 Begin from: